 an object surviving from an earlier time, especially one of sentimental interest.

 I'm an Analog guy living in a Digital age.
 (Still listening to Pink Floyd.)
 After 40 years of Professional image-making, I find myself in the same learning curve with everybody else.
 Let's just say my degrees and awards from the 90's were of little help in the Digital transition over the last decade or so.
-Whatever "Advantage" my education and experience may have given me, (or perceived...) evaporated the first time I looked at the GUI in Photoshop.
+Whatever "Advantage" my education and experience may have given me, (or perceived...) evaporated the first time I looked at Photoshop, Lightroom, and now Premier Pro.
 Fortunately, countless dedicated individuals made their knowledge available for free.
 Used to be you had to be in "the PPA club" and know the "Secret" handshake to get anyone to divulge any knowledge of our craft.
 Truth is, our industry ended up nearly "Teaching" itself out of existence.

 a diverse range of human activities in creating visual artifacts,